 A U.S. Department of Energy report stated that LED-Troffer retrofits can save schools 25% more on energy costs compared to fluorescents.
 These lights have a rated life of 50,000 to 100,000 hours, which translates to lower maintenance costs.
 LED flat panels and troffers have a 0-10V dimming capacity, enabling the integration of centralized dimming controls and daylight harvesting technology.
 They also pair well with occupancy sensor units and emergency back -up mechanisms.

-School gymnasiums lit by sluggish, old high bay fluorescent lighting and Metal Halide High Bays force students to wait for them to come on is quickly becoming a thing of the past.
+School gymnasiums lit by sluggish, old high bay light fixtures force students to wait for them to come on is quickly becoming a thing of the past.
 Today, thanks to LED school lights, a gymnasium can be instantly illuminated the moment a light switch is turned on.
 Most school gyms have relied on aged 400W metal halide high-bay lights that are not only inefficient at energy consumption, but also require recurring maintenance.

 MH lamps need a warm-up time of 5-15 minutes to attain their full lighting potential and are often left to operate all day, even when their light is not needed.
 When switched on, these lamps generate a lot of shadows and dark sports which negatively affect sporting activities.